codefresh-io/steps/incubating/vault/README.md

 Use Codefresh [Vault](https://www.vaultproject.io) plugin to make key-value pairs stored in a vault available as environment variables for further steps.

 NOTE: this plugin currently supports token and approle authentication and Key/Value secrets engine only.
-This plugin will not renew a secret id TTL - it must be valid at the time of execution
+This plugin will not renew an Approle secret id TTL - it must be valid at the time of execution

 ## Usage